-Covid-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world
+Coronavirus-shaped cakes and cupcakes are popping up in fine-dining restaurants, bakeries and home kitchens around the world

 In dozens of images posted all over Pinterest and Instagram, many appear to be based on a widely shared illustration offered by the Centers for Disease Control and Prevention.
 Tufts of red icing, shards of rock candy, or stubs of Twizzlers might form the spikes emanating from a blue-tinged sphere, which the CDC notes “impart the look of a corona surrounding the virion.”

 Other baked goods seem modeled on various Internet images of the virus, some portrayed in vivid green or bright blue; others take liberty, shading their versions in softer pastels.
 Many cartoonishly anthropomorphize the virus, giving them googly eyes and emoji-like faces.
 Those virus-creatures might sport graduation caps; many wear masks.
-They are often accompanied by sugar-rendered iconography of the Covid Age: rolls of toilet paper, bars of soap, the comforting visage of CDC top immunologist Anthony S. Fauci.
+They are often accompanied by sugar-rendered iconography of the Covid Age: rolls of toilet paper, bars of soap, the comforting visage of top infectious-disease expert Anthony S. Fauci.

 The combination might seem jarring: cakes and cupcakes are for celebrations, after all, of birthdays and anniversaries and graduations.
-Meanwhile, the covid-19 virus is the ultimate unwelcome party guest, a deadly force that has upended lives, costing millions of jobs and more than half a million deaths worldwide.
+Meanwhile, the coronavirus is the ultimate unwelcome party guest, a deadly force that has upended lives, costing millions of jobs and more than half a million deaths worldwide.

 [How to host a get-together as safely — and graciously — as possible]